Get all the latest data for Ivory Coast

 What is driving property prices up or down in Ivory Coast as of 2026?

-As of early 2026, the top three factors driving property prices in Ivory Coast are the structural housing shortage (which keeps demand well ahead of supply), strong economic growth supporting household incomes, and major infrastructure projects like the Abidjan Metro that are repricing certain neighborhoods.
+As of 2026, the top three factors driving property prices in Ivory Coast are rapid urban growth, the shortage of formal homes in Abidjan and infrastructure projects such as the Abidjan Metro.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Ivory Coast here.